Demvok/LikeBotInterface/docs/API_Documentation.md

 }
 ```

-**Note**: This is a mockup endpoint for secure password retrieval.
-In production, this should require additional authentication/authorization mechanisms such as admin tokens, IP restrictions, or multi-factor authentication.
+**Note**: This endpoint requires admin privileges.
+In production, implement additional security measures such as IP restrictions or multi-factor authentication.

 **Error Responses:**
+- `401`: Invalid or missing token
+- `403`: User is not admin
 - `404`: Account not found
-- `500`: Failed to decrypt password or other errors
+- `500`: Failed to decrypt password

 ---